codesinger/shu/README.md

 replacing `~/shu/usr/keyring.txt` with the path to your keyring file.

+If using the sample keyrig file,
-Fred can nos use this to log onto his gmail account as follows.
+Fred can now use this to log onto his gmail account as follows.

 Type <kbd>M-x krurl</kbd>.
 This prompts for the name of the desired key.
-Type `fred em` and hit <kbd>TAB</kbd> to complete.
-This fills out the name as 'fred email` and puts the URL `mail.google.com` into the kill ring.
+Type `Fred em` and hit <kbd>TAB</kbd> to complete.
+This fills out the name as 'Fred email` and puts the URL `mail.google.com` into the clip board.
 Open a browser and paste the URL into it to go to gmail.
 At gmail, select login.
-Type <kbd>M-x krid</kbd>.
-When prompted for the key, use the up arrow to retrieve tha last key used, which will be `fred email`.
-This puts `freddy@gmail.com` into the kill ring for convenientlyu pasting into the gmail widow.
-To obtain the password, type
+In emacs type <kbd>M-x krid</kbd>.
+When prompted for the key, use the up arrow to retrieve tha last key used, which will be `Fred email`.
+This puts `freddy@gmail.com` into the clip board for conveniently pasting into the gmail widow.
+To obtain the password, type <kbd>M-x krpw</kbd>.
+This puts the pssword into the clip board from which it may be paste into the gmail widow.

 ## References ##